 - While settling is one of blown-in cellulose insulation's advantages, this can also be a problem, mostly with walls.
 Over time, the insulation can pack down and form pockets above the settled areas.
 These pockets become thermal bridges, which transmit heat or cold into the house.
 Settling in attics is less problematic for two reasons.
 First, attic spaces can be overfilled to account for settling.
 Second, when cellulose insulation in attics settles, no empty spaces are formed.

 - When cellulose soaks up moisture in enclosed areas, it can take a long time to dry out.
 Moisture dramatically cuts R-value and may lead to the formation of mold and mildew.
 Rigid or sprayed-in foam stands up better against moisture.

 Is Cellulose Insulation Considered Green?

 With cellulose, eco-friendliness is a debatable issue.
-On one hand, it can be considered green because it uses up to 85 percent recycled materials.
+On the one hand, it can be considered green because it uses up to 85 percent recycled materials.
 However, the remaining 15 percent, which includes the borate treatment, is less-than-green because it is a chemical treatment.